randomuserbruh/AutoLab/README.md

 > Class to store Name-Value arguments for MATLAB plotting
 > The properties are named the same as the default argument names
 > All of the arguments exist except for MarkerIndicies, DatetimeTickFormat and DurationTickFormat
+> Grid options are also available, major lines are on by default
+> The grid options are changed via PlotOptions.grid, the value 'major' enables major grid lines
+> The value 'minor' enables both major and minor grid lines, and other value will remove grid lines e.g. 'off'
 > These are listed below, with their default (same as MATLAB) values:

 > Color = '#0072BD';